Daemonceltics/MAAPP/README.md

 A mobile phone that frida installed connect to the PC

 ## Usage
-$ cd src & python3 app.py
+$ python3 app.py
 web server url is http://localhost:8088  (default)
 Open another terminal(It's unnecessary if you use mode one)
-$ cd src & python3 tracer.py
+$ python3 tracer.py
 Set up burpsuite:

 ![](docs/images/1.png)